XinleiNIU/LatentOptimalPathsBayesianDP/README.md

 # Implementation of Latent Optimal Path by Gumbel Propagation for Variational Bayesian Dynamic Programming

+This is a pytorch-based implementation of the [paper](https://arxiv.org/abs/2306.02568): Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming.

 ## Example implementation of a general DAG

 The GeneralDAG folder gives example implimentation including any general 1D DAG, Time series alignment and monotonic alignment.